Kitchen Stewardship | Caring for All Our Gifts

 Heavy cycles?
 There's hope!

-It’s kind of amazing to me that with as much natural health information as I read, it took me a good 24+ years of fertility to understand that my menstrual cycles WERE.
+It’s kind of amazing to me that with as much natural health information as I read, it took me a good 24+ years of fertility to understand that my super heavy menstrual cycles WERE.
 NOT.
 NORMAL.

 We’ll start today with defining and exploring answers to:

-• What IS a heavy period?
+• What IS a real heavy period?

 • What are some root cause possibilities?